mkobuolys/kazlauskas-dev/blog/2021-03-17-flutter-design-patterns-22-mediator/index.md

 ![Class Diagram - Implementation of the Mediator design pattern](./img/mediator_implementation.png)

-`TeamMember` is an abstract class that is used as a base class for all the specific team member classes.
+`TeamMember` is a base class that is used as a base class for all the specific team member classes.
 The class contains `name`, `lastNotification` and `notificationHub` properties, and provides several methods:

 - `receive()` - receives the notification from the notification hub;
 - `send()` - sends a notification;